Here are some of the questions that the interviewers asked during my phone interview and in person interview.

 3. What is one example of a difficult challenge I faced with a student(s) and how did I overcome it?

-4. What classroom teaching strategies/methods/approaches do I use in the classroom?
+4. What classroom teaching strategies/methods/

 5. How might I deal with a classroom of students with low English proficiency to high proficiency?